Why Cybersecurity Is Important for Small Businesses

 Defense Federal Acquisition Regulation Supplement (DFARS) regulations require compliance with National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 for the safeguarding of defense-relevant information and cyber incident reporting.

 NIST SP 800-171 provides recommended requirements for protecting the confidentiality of CUI.
-Businesses must implement these requirements to show they can adequate secure and protect the covered information in their federal contracts.
+Businesses must implement these requirements to show they can adequately secure and protect the covered information in their federal contracts.

 Achieving Your Required Compliance Level